Storm Highway by Dan Robinson

 I turned around at the new Boeing plant to attempt to get back to I-64 to stay with this, but the precip caught me at the airport entrance.
 This was suddenly filled with wind-blown nickel sized hail that looked large enough to break my side windows (I did not have my hail shields mounted for this chase).
 I pulled off of the road and angled the car into the wind to protect my side windows until the hail slowed.
 This meant I had to let the tornado go.

 I got back onto the interstate eastbound, slowed by hail still covering the road.
-After passing the rest areas, I encountered a large swath of debris that included both structural roof pieces and tree limbs.
+After passing the rest areas, I encountered a large swath of debris that included both structural roof pieces and toppled trees:

 A fourth storm followed the third by about 20 minutes, heading for New Baden.
 A visible-on-radar gust front led this storm by about 4 miles, so I did not expect it to be a tornado threat.
 It passed through town uneventfully.
 A few more non-severe storms moved past with occasional lightning.
 I tried unsuccessfully for a few shots 1/2 mile down the road from home, after which my chase was over.

-On Saturday, I did an informal survey of the path farther northeast.
+On Saturday and Sunday, I did a complete (unofficial) survey of the entire tornado path.
 The damage was much worse north of the interstate.
 The tornado destroyed several barns and damaged many homes along Summerfield Road and to the northeast.
 The worst damage I saw was on Luettinger Road, where more than 1/2 mile of power lines were down with many snapped poles.
 The Kehrer Brothers Dairy Farm suffered catastrophic damage, with every structure on the property either damaged or destroyed.
-A home along County Line Road lost its entire roof.
-The new solar farm south of High Line Road suffered extensive damage.
-At Highway 160 and High Line Road, extensive power line damage was causing a traffic jam.
-The worst damage I saw appeared to be at least EF-2 intensity.
-The NWS will be surveying this soon, I will update this page with their official rating when it is confirmed.
+A home along County Line Road lost its entire roof (the EF2 damage that resulted in the tornado's final official rating).
+The new solar farm south of Highline Road suffered extensive damage.
+At Highway 160 and Highline Road, extensive power line damage was causing a traffic jam.
+The worst damage I saw, in the vicinity of Luettinger Road and County Line Road north of New Baden, was confirmed to be EF2 intensity by the official NWS survey.

 Along Summerfield Road near the interstate.
 Note: the reddish hue in these images is real.
 The air was filled with dirt from the Texas dust storm created by the same powerhouse upper trough that produced the tornado outbreaks (there was even "muddy rain" later in the day).